Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in continuous time

 Setting $x = B_{t}$ in Eq.~\eqref{eq:herm}, it follows from the martingale property of the exponential (\ref{eq:BExp}) that the functions $H_n(t,B_{t})$ are martingales for all $n\in \mathbb{N}$.
 Thus, the processes,

 and so forth, are martingales. \item The {\bf It\^{o} integral}: Let $Z_t = Z(B_{[0,t]})$ be a function defined on the space of trajectories of the Brownian motion.
-Let $P= [0=t_1<t_2<\ldots<t_{n}=t]$ be a finite partition of the interval $[0,t]$, and define its norm $\|P\|$ by the maximum spacing $t_i-t_{i-1}$ between two consecutive values.
+Let {$P=[ t_1<t_2<\ldots<t_{n}]$, with $t_1=0$ and $t_n=t$,} be a finite partition of the interval $[0,t]$, and define its norm $\|P\|$ be given by the maximum spacing $t_i-t_{i-1}$ between two consecutive values.
 The It\^{o} integral is defined by the limit~\cite{oksendal2003stochastic, protter2005stochastic}

 where the convergence should be understood in probability.
 The Brownian motion is recovered as the special case when the diffusion coefficient $Z_t$ is constant.
 We can also express It\^{o} integrals as stochastic differential equations, i.e.,